cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-dopamine.md

 :::: tab name="TrollMisaka (15.7.2 to 15.8.1)"

-::: warning
+::: danger

-This method may have issues in some cases.
-If you are having repeated and unresolvable issues, you can follow <router-link to="/installing-dopamine-sideloadly">Installing Dopamine (Sideloadly)</router-link> instead.
+This method can be very unreliable in some cases.
+If you are having issues with doing these steps, you can follow <router-link to="/installing-dopamine-sideloadly">Installing Dopamine (Sideloadly)</router-link> instead.

 :::